AT&T UNIX PC: S/50

 Convergent Technologies offered an S/50 which was a re-badged PC 7300.

 Olivetti AT&T 3B1

-British Olivetti released the "Olivetti AT&T 3B1 Computer" in Europe.
+Olivetti released the "Olivetti AT&T 3B1 Computer" in Europe.

 Operating system

 The operating system is based on Unix System V Release 2, with extensions from 4.1 and 4.2 BSD, System V Release 3 and Convergent Technologies.
 The last release was 3.51.

+Windowing software (xt/layers) from SVR3 was provided to allow connection to a DMD 5620 graphics terminal.